Canon R6 vs Fujifilm X-T100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R6 and Fujifilm X-T100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The Canon R6 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+The R6 is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the R6 and X-T100 can be found, respectively, in the Canon R6 Manual (free pdf) or the online Fujifilm X-T100 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon R6 and the Fujifilm X-T100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.